pacocoursey/Opus/README.md

 - [ ] Ability to have multiple projects (folders) open at once
 - [ ] Drag and drop to move files in the tree-view
-- [X] Filter files to match only .opus files
+- [X] Filter files to match only .note files
 - [X] Add Escape keybind to clear current cursor formatting
 - [X] Add custom scroll bar to editor
 - [X] Dark Mode